NisargGB/loa_worker/README.md

 # LoA Worker

 An intelligent agent system for automating the processing of Letters of Authority (LoA) responses from financial providers.
-This single README consolidates all design, implementation, and usage documentation.
+This README reflects the current, working implementation across the Python backend and the Next.js dashboard.

 ## Overview